Miklós Nyiszli: After Auschwitz

 Nyiszli's first major stop after the forced march out of Auschwitz was the Mauthausen concentration camp in northern Austria, near the city of Linz.
 After a three-day stay in a quarantine barracks at Mauthausen, he spent two months in the Melk an der Donau concentration camp, about three hours away by train.

 After 12 months of imprisonment, Nyiszli and his fellow prisoners were liberated on 5 May 1945, when U.S. troops reached the camp.
 Nyiszli's wife and daughter also survived Auschwitz and were liberated from Bergen Belsen.
 He never again worked with a scalpel after the war.

-He wrote the book Dr Mengele boncoló orvosa voltam az auschwitz-i krematóriumban.
+He wrote the book Dr. Mengele boncolóorvosa voltam az auschwitzi krematóriumban.

 Death

-Nyiszli died of a heart attack on 5 May 1956 in Oradea, Romania, at the age of 54.
+Nyiszli died of a heart attack on 5 May 1956 in Oradea, Romania.
 His widow, Margareta, died on 5 September 1985.